 It seems a long time ago now, but the leap from 3G to 4G was one of the biggest technological innovations in the mobile market.
 Not only did it make mobile data roaming a more viable option for customers (no more waiting an age for a webpage to load!) it opened the door to fast downloads, which in turn has led to greater connectivity and usability of our smartphones.
-Nearly all of the functions of modern smartphones that we enjoy today, from instant messaging services to massive multiplayer games, are a .
+Nearly all of the functions of modern smartphones that we enjoy today, from instant messaging services to massive multiplayer games, are a result of the 4G network.

 So, with 5G on the horizon – another major leap forward in mobile data – many customers and companies are looking forward to how it will benefit them.
 But what exactly is the difference between 3G and 4G – or 5G for that matter?
 In this article, we’ll break down each one, going through the relative speeds, and how they have improved smartphone use throughout the last 20 years.